Deductions from the full fee

 Entities benefiting from patronage

-The second final provision of Royal Decree-Law 17/2020, of 5 May, approving measures to support the cultural sector and tax measures to address the economic and social impact of COVID-2019 (in turn amended by Law 14/2021, of 11 October) introduces, with effect from 1 January 2021, a new wording of Article 2 of Law 49/2002, which lists the entities benefiting from patronage.
+The second Final Provision of Royal Decree-Law 17/2020, of May 5, which approves measures to support the cultural and tax sector to address the economic and social impact of COVID-2019 (modified in turn by Law 14/2021, of October 11) introduces, with effect from January 1, 2021, a new wording of article 2 of Law 49/2002 that lists the Entities benefiting from patronage.

-Donations, donations and contributions to priority patronage activities
+Donations, donations and contributions for priority patronage activities

-The sixty-sixth additional provision of Law 11/2020, of 30 December, on the General State Budget for 2021 ( BOE of 31 December) establishes for 2021 what are considered priority patronage activities and raises by five percentage points the percentages and limits of the deduction for donations in Article 19 of the aforementioned Law 49/2002, of 23 December, in relation to these activities.
+The sixty-sixth Additional Provision of Law 11/2020, of December 30, on the General State Budgets for the year 2021 ( BOE of 31) establishes for 2021 what are considered priority activities of patronage and raises by five percentage points the percentages and limits of the deduction for donations of article 19 of the aforementioned Law 49/2002, of December 23, in relation to these activities.

-As a novelty for 2021 and with effect from 6 October, Article 1 of Royal Decree-Law 19/2021, of 5 October, on urgent measures to boost building renovation activity in the context of the Recovery, Transformation and Resilience Plan ( BOE of 6 October), introduced a new fiftieth additional provision in the Law of IRPF, which regulates the following deductions for works to improve the energy efficiency of dwellings.
+As a novelty for 2021 and with effect from October 6, article 1 of Royal Decree-Law 19/2021, of October 5, on urgent measures to promote building rehabilitation activity in the context of the Recovery, Transformation and Resilience ( BOE of 6), introduced a new fiftieth Additional Provision in the Personal Income Tax Law , which regulates the following deductions for works to improve the energy efficiency of homes.

-Deduction for improvement works that reduce heating and cooling demand.
+Deduction for improvement works that reduce the demand for heating and cooling.

 Deduction for improvement works that reduce the consumption of non-renewable primary energy.

-Deduction for energy rehabilitation works in buildings of predominantly residential use.
+Deduction for energy rehabilitation works of buildings with predominantly residential use.

-The amount of these deductions is deducted from the state tax liability.
+The amount of these deductions falls on the full state quota.